 The lights play a strong part in ancient folklore.
-Finnish legend tells how a great arctic fox would run across the snowy fells swishing its tail and creating a mesmerising light show, whipping up sparks as it struck the snow – hence the Finnish name for the lights: ‘Revontulet’ meaning foxfires.
-The local indigenous Sami people believed it was the lights from the energies of their ancestors souls flying across the heavens.
+Finnish legend tells how a great arctic fox would run across the snowy fells, swishing its tail and whipping up sparks as it struck the snow – hence the Finnish name for the lights: ‘Revontulet’ meaning Fox Fires.
+The indigenous Sami people believed the lights were their ancestors’ souls flying across the heavens.

 Staying for 7 nights significantly increases your chances of seeing this amazing natural phenomenon.
-They can be seen if you stay in any of our properties although if you are staying in a hotel you may need to walk a couple of hundred metres away from any bright lights.
+They can be seen if you stay in any of our properties, although if you are staying in a hotel you may need to walk several metres away from the bright lights for the best views.
 Staying in a cosy log cabin, situated among the wild forests of Lapland is ideal for Aurora spotting.

-The most unique and memorable way of having the best opportunity to see the Northern Lights is to book an overnight stay in a cosy thermal glass igloo and lie in the comfort of your own bed gazing up at the night sky.
-Glass Igloo overnight stays can be booked in Levi or Saariselka.
-Guests staying at Muotka Wilderness Lodge as part of our Northern Lights Adventure weeks may also choose to stay a night in one of their well-equipped Aurora Cabins.
-Aurora Cabin overnight stays are now also available in Saariselkä and Levi.
+Guests staying at the Muotka Wilderness Lodge as part of our Northern Lights Adventure weeks may also choose to stay for one night in a well-equipped Aurora Cabin.
+Aurora Cabin overnight stays are also available in Saariselkä and Levi.

 There are many exciting ways to view the Northern Lights.
 One of our favourites is the snow mobile safari, ‘In Search of the Northern Lights’.
 Since they are a naturally occurring phenomenon, they cannot be guaranteed but getting out into Lapland’s beautiful, unspoiled nature and away from artificial light sources will give you the best chance of seeing this captivating display.